buddyeorl/zipcode-city-distance-pkg/README.md

 # zipcode-city-distance
-Simple, lightweight zipcode/city distance calculator and all information you need about cities and zipcodes, including coordinates, states etc.
+Simple, zipcode/city distance calculator and all information you need about cities and zipcodes, including coordinates, states etc.

 # npm install zipcode-city-distance